About

 Boston Presbyterian Church was the first Presbyterian congregation in our area.
-In 1819, the government began offering free land grants to settlers, many coming from the Highlands and Lowlands of Scotland.
+In 1819, the government began offering free land grants to settlers, many of these farmers coming from the Highlands and Lowlands of Scotland.
 This southwest part of Esquesing Township was first known as the “Scotch Settlement” and later as the “Scotch Block,” as it is still known today.

 The first service in “Scotch Block,” was conducted by Rev. William Jenkins in June 1820.
 He conducted the service on the farm of Andrew Laidlaw (Lot 6, 4th Concession).
 A stump served as a pulpit and the people sat on logs.
 The sermon text was Ezekial 34.25: “And I will make with them a covenant of peace, and will cause the evil beasts to cease out of the land: and they shall dwell safely in the wilderness and sleep in the woods.”

 In 1824 a parcel of land was purchased from Andrew Laidlaw, sufficient in size for a burying ground and a house of worship.
 In 1825 work began on a meeting house, but it wasn’t completely finished until 1835.
 The first minister Rev. Peter Ferguson was inducted April 11, 1832.
+In 1844 Rev. William Rintoul was instrumental in naming the church “Boston Presbyterian” after Rev. Thomas Boston, a theologian from Ettrick, Scotland, from where many of the “Scotch Block” settlers had emigrated.

-Our present minister, Rev. Shawn Croll, began his ministry with Boston Church on Sept.
-5, 1989.
 In June 1995, our 175th Anniversary year, Boston was designated a Heritage Site.

 *For more information on the history of the “Scotch Block” area, or to purchase a copy of the book “Halton’s Scotch Block – The People and Their Stories” (Gloria Brown and Jim Dills), please visit the Milton Historical Society website: www.miltonhistoricalsociety.ca/

 *The surviving historical records for Boston Presbyterian Church have been placed in the National Archives of the Presbyterian Church in Canada.
-To see a list of the records available, please visit: http://www.presbyterianarchives.ca/framescongreg.html Click on “E” in the left hand menu for Esquesing – Boston Presbyterian Church will be found under Esquesing, Ontario.